thriveweb/sailinginparadise/content/boatTours/2018-09-04-cruise-example-2.md

   the friendly bottlenose dolphins who regularly cruise past.
 accordionSection:
   accordion:
+    - dropdownContent: >-
-    - dropdownContent: "•\t3 hours on the beautiful, calm Gold Coast Broadwater\r
+        •	3 hours on the beautiful, calm Gold Coast Broadwater

-        •\tRelax onboard a spacious Sailing Catamaran\r
+        •	Relax onboard a spacious Sailing Catamaran

-        •\tA maximum of 30 guests on board\r
+        •	A maximum of 30 guests on board

-        •\tSee impressive superyachts, Seaworld, Palazzo Versace, Gold Coast Seaway, Wavebreak Island, South Stradbroke Island and local wildlife.\r
+        •	See impressive superyachts, Seaworld, Palazzo Versace, Gold Coast Seaway, Wavebreak Island, South Stradbroke Island and local wildlife.

-        •\tPull up at an island beach only accessible by boat\r
+        •	Pull up at an island beach only accessible by boat

-        •\tEnjoy free beach activities, take a dip or just relax and enjoy the view\r
+        •	Enjoy free beach activities, take a dip or just relax and enjoy the view

-        •\tCool tunes set the soundtrack for your experience\r
+        •	Cool tunes set the soundtrack for your experience

-        •\tFriendly relaxed ambience with crew sharing some local knowledge\r
+        •	Friendly relaxed ambience with crew sharing some local knowledge

-        •\tKeep your eyes peeled for dolphins!\r
+        •	Keep your eyes peeled for dolphins!

-        •\tIncludes one complimentary drink and light lunch
+        •	Includes light lunch

-        •\tDeparts and returns @ Marina Mirage - an ideal spot for a beautiful waterfront meal or drinks before or after your cruise"
+        •	Departs and returns @ Marina Mirage - an ideal spot for a beautiful waterfront meal or drinks before or after your cruise
       title: What to expect
     - dropdownContent: |-
         •	Hat